 Favorite FERN workshops: Race Realities with Dr. Debby Stroman; student panels; Positionality Mapping

 The entire GFRP team wishes Emerald, Tiffany, and Sydni all the best this school year and in their future academic and professional endeavors!

 The FERN program aims to increase the diversity of students pursuing graduate degrees in the field of nutrition in the United States by recruiting from populations that are currently under-represented in the field of nutrition or academia and/or are from historically oppressed backgrounds.
-Students interested in summer 2023 fellowships should check the FERN website for application information in December 2022.
+Students interested in summer 2023 fellowships should check the FERN website for application information.